utahplt/TrackedFloats.jl/README.md

 > Alan Humphrey, Qingyu Meng, Martin Berzins, Diego Caminha Barbosa De Oliveira, Zvonimir Rakamaric, Ganesh Gopalakrishnan:
 > Systematic Debugging Methods for Large-Scale HPC Computational Frameworks.
 Comput.
 Sci.
 Eng.
 16(3): 48-56 (2014)

+# Examples

+Examples have been moved from this repository to an [example repository](https://github.com/utahplt/FloatTrackerExamples)—this allows us to keep the dependencies in this repository nice and light.

 # Julia and GPU programming